jdoleary/Spellmasons/docs/TasksCurrent.md

     - spells like mana burn and hurt shouldn't play on dead units
     - no summoner sound effect when cast?
     - sometimes when you walk you get stuck on a wall and it wastes stamina
+## Today
+- fix multiplayer sync issues
+- record new screenshots and footage (zoomed in, no music)
+- Add gifs to steam page
+- push bloat hurt prediction resulted in weird prediction lines

 # Bugs
 - Permanently fix liquid